jlcorcuera/unipi-dsmt-2022-2023/lab_07/README.md

 The solution will be uploaded this weekend.

-## Exercise 02: Register a new beer
+## Exercise 02: Registering a new beer

 The solution will be uploaded this weekend.